- Registered psychologist with the Australian Health Practitioner Regulation Agency (AHPRA)

 Children: I have experience working with children with anxiety, depression, recovering from grief and loss, selective mutism, stress (e.g. due to academic, social or family factors), problems stemming from the overuse of technology, behavioural problems, anger-management, and low self-esteem.
 I do not do psychometric testing or write psychometric reports.

 Therapeutic modes and areas of interest

 I draw on a number of therapeutic approaches and in practice am directed by the needs of the patient/client.
-I draw on psychodynamic theory, cognitive behavioural therapy (CBT), narrative, emotion-focused, dialectical behavioural (DBT), acceptance and commitment (ACT), interpersonal therapy (ITP), and psychoanalytic thinking.
+I refer to psychoanalysis and psychodynamic theory, narrative therapy, cognitive behavioural therapy (CBT), emotion-focused therapy, dialectical behavioural (DBT), acceptance and commitment (ACT), attachment theory, and interpersonal therapy (ITP).
 With young children I use art and play therapies.

-I take a holistic approach to psychological intervention in the sense that many presenting psychological symptoms are best conceptualized as attempts to manage psychological pain.
+I take a holistic approach in the sense that many presenting psychological symptoms can be conceptualized as attempts to manage psychological pain.
 Psychotherapy involves the process of identifying and understanding the internal logic (the sequence and combination of thoughts, feelings and behaviours) which is resulting in symptoms.

 I have a longstanding interest in the (negative) relationship between anxiety and creativity.
-Identifying, understanding and working through anxiety (psychological pain) often results in enhanced creativity.
+Identifying, understanding and working through anxiety (buried psychological pain) often results in enhanced creativity.